If you’re seeking handwriting report card comments, you’ve landed in the right place.

 - Very often, _______struggles to write within the lines.

-- Excessive erasure marks causes ______ handwriting to be smudgy and hard to read.
+- Excessive erasure marks cause ______ handwriting to be smudgy and hard to read.

 - Poor fine motor skills impede writing performance for ______.

-- ______is in competition with his peers to finish assignments first.
-Consequently, his handwriting is messy and illegible.
+- ______is in competition with classmates to finish assignments resulting in messy and illegible handwriting.

-- It is often difficult to read ______handwriting.
-I recommend he continue to practice his handwriting strokes nightly.
+- It is often difficult to read ______’s handwriting.
+I recommend that he continues to practice handwriting strokes nightly.

 - _______needs reinforcement in proper cursive writing strokes.